ephect-io/framework/README.md

 ### Parallel extension

-Ephect uses Parallel extension as thread-safe mechanism.
-A the time writing, parallel ***cannot*** be installed in PhpBrew just by typing the PhpBrew statement:
+Ephect uses Parallel extension as multi-thread mechanism.
+A the time of writing, Parallel ***cannot*** be installed in PhpBrew just by typing the PhpBrew usual statement:

     phpbrew ext install parallel